gregorias/anki-code-highlighter/DEV.md

 ## Generating Pygment stylesheets

 In `assets/_ch-pygment-solarized.css` I keep the stylesheet for code formatted with pygments plus a few lines for general styles.
-I generated the style there with `dev/bin/pygutils.py` with some minor adjustments by hand:
+I generated the style there with `python -m tools/pygmentsutils` with some minor adjustments by hand:

 1. There are some tech debt lines relevant for all `<pre><code>` tags.
 2. I have added some custom styles for borders.